jsacoba/pai789_finalproject/README.md

 2. What does EPI tell about the exposure and vulnerability of countries to natural disasters?; and

-3. What does the location and economic development status tell about their WRI and EPI?
+3. What does the location and economic development status a country tell about its WRI and EPI?

 ## Data Handling and Processing

-This analysis used `Python` and QGIS in data cleaning, processing and visualization.
+This analysis used `Python` and `QGIS 3.18` in data cleaning, processing, and visualization.

 ## References